-In addition, Margie advises banks and other depository institutions on a wide range of issues relating to deposits including check fraud, deposit account agreements, expedited funds availability, and attachments, liens, and levies.
-She has presented lectures on Uniform Commercial Code Articles 3 and 4, Check Fraud, Fiduciary Issues for Deposit Accounts, and Litigation regarding Garnishments, Liens and Levies.
+In addition, Margie advises depository institutions on a wide range of issues relating to deposits including check fraud, deposit account agreements, expedited funds availability, and attachments, garnishments, liens, and levies.
+She has presented lectures on Uniform Commercial Code Articles 3 and 4, Check Fraud, Fiduciary Issues for Deposit Accounts, and Litigation regarding Garnishments, Liens, and Levies.

 For many years Margie has served as a registered lobbyist and represents banking and a variety of other business interests before the Maryland General Assembly.

-From 2003 to 2007, Margie served as Vice Chair of the American Bar Association's Business Law Section Committee on Consumer Financial Services.
+From 2003 to 2007, Margie served as Vice Chair of the American Bar Association's Business Law Section Consumer Financial Services Committee, and served in numerous leadership roles for that committee prior to serving as vice chair.
 She served three terms as Chair of the Maryland State Bar Association's Business Law Section Committee on Consumer Credit and Financial Institutions.

-Margie was named in the 2006 - 2009 editions of The Best Lawyers in America for Financial Institutions and Transactions Law, in the 2010 - 2011 editions for Banking Law, the 2012 - 2013 editions for Financial Services Regulation Law. and the 2013 edition for Litigation - Banking & Finance.
-She served on the Board of Regents of the American College of Consumer Financial Services Lawyers and serves on the Governing Committee of the Conference on Consumer Finance Law.
+Margie was named by Best Lawyers in America as the 2014 Baltimore "Lawyer of the Year" in Financial Services Regulation Law.
+She was named in the 2006 - 2009 editions of Best Lawyers in America for Financial Institutions and Transactions Law, in the 2010 - 2011 editions for Banking Law, the 2012 - 2016 editions for Financial Services Regulation Law and the 2013 - 2016 editions for Litigation - Banking & Finance.
+She served two terms on the Board of Regents of the American College of Consumer Financial Services Lawyers and is on the Governing Committee of the Conference on Consumer Finance Law.